FlyingPig525/KotlinFire/README.md

 A new type has been added: `DictionaryVariable`!

-This type has two comparison functions, `containsKey` and `valueEquals`. `containsKey` takes a key parameter and checks whether the dictionary has a entry with that value as the key. `valueEquals` takes a key parameter and a list of values and checks if the value of the key is equal to any of the values in the passed list.
+This type has two comparison functions, `containsKey` and `valueEquals`. `containsKey` takes a key parameter and checks whether the dictionary has an entry with that value as the key. `valueEquals` takes a key parameter and a list of values and checks if the value of the key is equal to any of the values in the passed list.

 `DictionaryVariable` also has the `get` and `set` operator functions defined when in a `Template`, and can be used to get and set values in the dictionary.
 It also has a `getAsVariable` function, which must be used when the value type is not a number, text, or string.
-It also inserts a codeblock to create a temporary variable with the value found at the key.
+It also inserts a code block to create a temporary variable with the value found at the key.

 ```kotlin